 Perley Health’s tradition of excellence in care stretches back more than a century.
 In 1897, the Perley Home for Incurables opened on a site now adjacent to Library and Archives Canada.
 Funded by heirs of William Goodhue Perley, an Ottawa lumber baron and Member of Parliament, the Home cared for persons in need of long-term shelter and treatment.
-After the Government of Canada expropriated the property in 1912, a new Perley Home was built on Argyle Street.
+After the Government of Canada expropriated the property in 1912, a new Perley Home was built on Aylmer Avenue in 1914, where it overlooked the Rideau Canal.
 By the 1950s, the Home had evolved into a 215-bed hospital specializing in physiotherapy and orthopedic rehabilitation.

 To temporarily house and help rehabilitate service personnel injured in the Second World War, the Government of Canada built the Rideau Veterans Home in 1945.
 Over time, it evolved into a 139-bed home for the aged.